idaholab/moose/modules/electromagnetics/doc/content/source/auxkernels/SourceCurrentHeating.md

 ## Overview

 !style halign=left
 The SourceCurrentHeating object calculates the heating term imparted to the medium based on a supplied volumetric current.
-The term is define as:
+The term is defined as:

 \begin{equation}
   0.5 * Re \left(\vec{J} \cdot \vec{E}^{*} \right)